gzoller/dotty-reflection/README.md

 ### Caveats
 * This library is highly-experimental and subject to major change/breakage
-* The content read during reflection is geared for use in ScalaJack serialization, so your needs may be different
+* The content captured during reflection is geared for use in ScalaJack serialization, so your needs may be different

 ### Usage
 (TBD)